Followers

 The Sapper

 Bushnell returned to Saybrook in the spring of 1778.
-Local Loyalists once detained him but he managed to get released.
-Later that year Bushnell left the world of maritime warfare and joined the Continental Army when General George Washington named him commander of the first company of sappers and miners at West Point, NY.
-Captain Bushnell served with competence, for the remainder of the conflict and led the sappers in the siege of Yorktown, the battle that effectively ended the war.
-After his discharge from the Continental Army, he returned briefly to Connecticut and later spent a brief period in France but returned to the United States to settle in Warrenton, Georgia where he practiced medicine.
+Local Loyalists had once detained him, but he managed to secure his release.
+Later that year, Bushnell left the world of maritime warfare and joined the Continental Army after General George Washington appointed him as commander of the first company of sappers and miners at West Point, NY.
+Captain Bushnell served competently for the rest of the conflict and led the sappers during the siege of Yorktown, the battle that effectively ended the war.
+After his discharge from the Continental Army, he briefly returned to Connecticut and later spent some time in France before coming back to the United States to settle in Warrenton, Georgia, where he practiced medicine.
 He died there in 1824.

 David Bushnell Memorial in Georgia